OpenLineage/docs/docs/client/java.md

 implementation 'io.openlineage:openlineage-java:0.12.0'
 ```

-For more information on the available versions of the `openliange-java`, please refer to the [maven repository](https://search.maven.org/artifact/io.openlineage/openlineage-java).
+For more information on the available versions of the `openlineage-java`, please refer to the [maven repository](https://search.maven.org/artifact/io.openlineage/openlineage-java).

 ## Configuration